 Recommended Application Pool Configuration

-- You can configure the user account under which the application runs on the Identity tab.
+- You can configure the user account under which the application runs using the Process Model -> Identity value.
 This information is useful if you need to troubleshoot issues with permissions, such as disk write permissions.